Sexual Assault

 If you are in immediate danger or seriously injured, call Triple Zero (000) and request an ambulance.
 If you do not require urgent assistance, call police on 131 444, visit a police station or hospital as soon as possible so your safety and health can be assessed.

-We know that it might be difficult, but if you can, don’t shower, drink liquids, smoke or change your clothes following a sexual assault.
+If you undergo a MEK, it is recommended that you don't shower, drink liquids, smoke or change your clothes following a sexual assault.
 Also do not clean up, move or otherwise disturb anything at the place where the assault happened.

 How to report sexual assault